s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 Before we move forward, I want to establish a very simple naming convention.
 From the README you can see that the whole tutorial is divided into lessons.
 Each lesson in its turn consists of individual files that I call "chapters".
 (Right now, you are reding lesson 1, chapter 1.1) A chapter is further divided into "sections" by headers.
 This naming convention allows me to make references to different parts of the material.

 Another thing I want to pay your attention to is that the tutorial contains a lot of source code samples.
 Usually, I start the explanation by providing the complete code block.
 Then I start describing it line by line.
-I copy a few lines of code, and put the description right after them.
+I copy a few lines of code and put the description right after them.

 ### Project structure

 The source code of each lesson has the same structure.
-You can find this particular lesson source code [here](https://github.com/s-matyukevich/raspberry-pi-os/src/lesson01/).
+You can find this particular lesson source code [here](https://github.com/s-matyukevich/raspberry-pi-os/tree/master/src/lesson01).
 Let's briefly describe the main components of this folder.
-1. **Makefile** We are using the [make utility](http://www.math.tau.ac.il/~danha/courses/software1/make-intro.html) to build the kernel.
-A makefile contains instructions how to compile and link the sources.
+1. **Makefile** We are using [make utility](http://www.math.tau.ac.il/~danha/courses/software1/make-intro.html) to build the kernel. `make` behavior is configured by a makefile, which contains instructions how to compile and link the source code.
 1. **build.sh or build.bat** You need those files if you want to build the kernel using Docker.
 In this way, you don't need to have make utility and compiler toolchain installed on your laptop.
-1. **src** This folder contains all source code files.
+1. **src** This folder contains all source code.
 1. **include** All header files are placed there.

 ### Makefile

-Now let's take a closer look at the makefile.
+Now let's take a closer look at the project makefile.
 The primary purpose of the make utility is to automatically determine what pieces of a program need to be recompiled, and issue commands to recompile them.
 If you are not familiar with make and makefiles, I recommend you to read [this](http://opensourceforu.com/2012/06/gnu-make-in-detail-for-beginners/) article.
 Makefile for the first lesson can be found [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/Makefile) The whole makefile is listed below.
 ```
 ARMGNU ?= aarch64-linux-gnu